Most dudes go through puberty. Their first experience with a razor comes when it’s finally time to trim that caterpillar above their upper lip.

 Step 4: Shave

 You’re going to want to be careful around your nipples while shaving.
+Especially for those of you looking for a closer shave.
 They can be sensitive and hurt super bad if nicked with your razor.
 Be gentle and use short strokes while cleaning between your blades often.

 Step 5: Moisturize

 Once everything is cleaned up, grab yourself some moisturizer and rub it all over your chest.
 It will soften your skin and can prevent ingrown hairs from coming in.

 If you’re new to men’s grooming, then you’re going to need some tools to get you through it.
 For body grooming, in particular, you’re not going to want to use something that’s designed for beards.
 Instead, purchase yourself a body groomer that has been designed with that functionality in mind.

 This is my favorite men’s body groomer on the market.
 Unlike a traditional beard trimmer, the Philips Norelco Bodygroom 7000 is dual-sided, allowing you to shave or trim easily.

 The Bodygroom 7000 is also waterproof, making it even more useful if you’re looking to trim up while in the shower.
 Don’t forget that it includes a comb attachment, and rechargeable battery.

 For those dudes who are willing to brave being waxeFor those dudes who are willing to brave being waxed at home for their hair removal, then you’re going to want to pick up some Cerepil Wax.
 While Amazon lists this product in the women’s section, it’s essentially a unisex product (because, I mean, wax is wax).

 What’s nice about Cerepil Wax is that it is one of the gentler waxes on the market.
 It goes on and off quickly, so if you’re looking for a clean-shaven chest with a little bit of pain, pick up a tin (or bag) of Cerepil Wax.